-A. Termination or Resignation Prior to Completing Inquiry or Investigation

-The termination of the respondent's institutional employment, by resignation or otherwise, before or after an allegation of possible research misconduct has been reported, will not preclude or terminate the research misconduct proceeding or otherwise limit any of the institution's responsibilities under 42 CFR Part 93, if applicable.
+A. Termination or Resignation Prior to Completing Inquiry or Investigation The termination of the respondent's institutional employment, by resignation or otherwise, before or after an allegation of possible research misconduct has been reported, will not preclude or terminate the research misconduct proceeding or otherwise limit any of Lincoln University's responsibilities under 42 CFR Part 93, if applicable.

-If the respondent, without admitting to the misconduct, elects to resign his or her position after the institution receives an allegation of research misconduct, the assessment of the allegation will proceed, as well as the inquiry and investigation, as appropriate; based on the outcome of the preceding steps.
-If the respondent refuses to participate in the process after resignation, the RIO and any Inquiry or Investigation Committee will use their best efforts to reach a conclusion concerning the allegations; noting in the report the respondent's failure to cooperate and its effect on the evidence.
+If the respondent, without admitting to the misconduct, elects to resign his or her position after Lincoln University receives an allegation of research misconduct, the assessment of the allegation will proceed, as well as the inquiry and investigation, as appropriate; based on the outcome of the preceding steps.
+If the respondent refuses to participate in the process after resignation, the RIO and any inquiry or investigation committee will use their best efforts to reach a conclusion concerning the allegations; noting in the report the respondent's failure to cooperate and its effect on the evidence.

-B. Protection of the Complainant, Witnesses, and Committee Members

-During the research misconduct proceeding and upon its completion, regardless of whether the institution or ORI, or the Grantor, determines that research misconduct occurred, the RIO will undertake all reasonable and practical efforts to protect the position and reputation of, or to counter potential or actual retaliation against, any complainant who made allegations of research misconduct in good faith and of any witnesses and committee members who cooperate in good faith with the research misconduct proceeding.
-The DO will determine after consulting with the RIO and the complainant, witnesses or committee members, respectively, what steps, if any, are needed to restore their respective positions or reputations or to counter potential or actual retaliation against them.
+B. Protection of the Complainant, Witnesses and Committee Members against, any complainant who made allegations of research misconduct in good faith and of any witnesses and committee members who cooperate in good faith with the research misconduct proceeding.
+The DO will determine after consulting with the RIO and with the complainant, witnesses or committee members, respectively, what steps, if any, are needed to restore their respective positions or reputations or to counter potential or actual retaliation against them.
 The RIO is responsible for implementing any steps the DO approves.